 Owning a home is the largest single investment most Americans will make.
 A strong and vibrant private Mortgage Insurance (MI) industry already plays an important role in facilitating homeownership for millions of Americans, and MI is prepared to do more.
-But in order to safeguard the future of homeownership, the housing finance system must be reformed.
-U.S. Mortgage Insurers (USMI) offers real solutions that ensure broader access to sustainable homeownership while reducing taxpayer risk.
+But to safeguard the future of homeownership, the housing finance system must be reformed.
+U.S. Mortgage Insurers (USMI) offers real solutions to housing finance reform that ensure broader access to sustainable homeownership while reducing taxpayer risk.
 USMI is ready to help build the future of housing finance.

 Enabling Access to Homeownership & Affordable Mortgage Credit with MI.
 Mortgage insurance is the first level of credit protection against the risk of loss on a mortgage in the event a borrower is not able to repay the loan and there is not sufficient equity in the home to cover the amount owed.
 MI has helped millions become homeowners by enhancing their ability to obtain a mortgage in an affordable way.
+Private capital, including private MI, should be the preferred approach to facilitating access to affordable mortgage credit while simultaneously protecting taxpayers from mortgage credit risk.

-MI provides loan level protection against first losses on individual low down payment mortgage loans - and in doing so, promotes broad access to sustainable homeownership for credit worthy borrowers while enhancing stability and liquidity in the housing finance system.
+• MI provides loan level protection against first losses on individual low down payment mortgage loans - and in doing so, promotes broad access to sustainable homeownership for credit worthy borrowers while enhancing stability and liquidity in the housing finance system.

 Lenders require mortgage borrowers to pay a substantial down payment - typically 20 percent of the home value.
-This requirement can be a significant barrier for first-time and low to moderate income homebuyers, "trade-up" homebuyers or those relocating to a higher cost area.
+This requirement can be a significant barrier for first-time and low to moderate income homebuyers, "trade-up" homebuyers, or those relocating to a higher cost area.
 MI helps borrowers with a lower down payment gain access to mortgage financing.

 • Nearly half of loans originated with MI in the last year were to first-time homebuyers.
-About 40% were borrowers with incomes below \$75,000.
+More than 40% of loans with MI went to borrowers with incomes below \$75,000.

-USMI supports several policy actions to expand broad access to affordable homeownership through the use of MI:
+USMI supports several policy actions to expand broad access to sustainable homeownership through the use of MI:

 • Setting and Using GSE Fees.
-Fees and charges imposed by the government-sponsored enterprises Fannie Mae and Freddie Mac (the GSEs), such as loan-level price adjustments (LLPAs), needlessly increase costs to credit worthy borrowers.
+Many of the fees and charges imposed by the government-sponsored enterprises Fannie Mae and Freddie Mac (the GSEs), such as loan-level price adjustments (LLPAs), needlessly increase costs to credit worthy borrowers.
 GSE fees should be based on transparent actuarial analysis of the mortgage credit risks being incurred and should fully reflect the risk-reducing benefits of MI.
 LLPAs should be reduced or eliminated to reflect the credit risk that is covered by MI on low down payment loans.
 When the risk-reducing benefits of MI are not factored into GSE fees, consumers are charged twice for the same risk reduction.
 This double charging disproportionately disadvantages low- and moderate- income and first time homebuyers.

-Further, USMI opposes the use of GSE fees to finance unrelated expenses, which imposes undue and unnecessary costs on current and future homeowners.
+Further, USMI opposes the use of GSE fees to finance unrelated expenses, which imposes undue and unnecessary costs on homeowners.

 • Extending and Preserving Tax Deductibility of MI.
-On December 18, 2015 Congress passed an extension of vital homeowner tax relief that included the tax-deductible treatment of mortgage insurance premiums for low and moderate income borrowers.
+On December 18, 2015, Congress passed an extension of vital homeowner tax relief that included the tax-deductible treatment of mortgage insurance premiums paid to private MIs, FHA, Department of Veterans Affairs, and the Rural Housing Service for low and moderate income borrowers.
 The ability of borrowers to deduct MI premiums from federal income taxes should be made permanent because MI premiums are the economic equivalent of mortgage interest payments, and so should remain deductible and at parity with mortgage interest payments.
+The mortgage insurance premiums tax deduction expired on December 31, 2016 and USMI supports extending this targeted deduction or making it permanent if and when Congress reforms the U.S. tax code.